 Some ideas that can get you started include shuffling a deck of cards and having players arrange the suits in order, stacking the most number of paper cups in a minute, and flipping pennies into a shot glass.
-It is a fun idea that sees endless entertainment throughout the day or night.
+It is a fun idea that sees endless scope for competition and entertainment throughout the day or night.

 16. Card house challenge

-It is a building activity during which your children learn skills such as control and patience as they use cards to build a classic pyramid-style house.
+It is a building activity during which your children learn skills such as control, patience, and perseverance as they use cards to build a classic pyramid-style house.
 Besides building it, children love knocking it down.
 But tell them to clear the mess once they are done playing.

 17. Beans and chopsticks challenge